ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

   <dt>Root keys</dt>
     <dd>Root keys are primary resources in {{site.data.keyword.keymanagementserviceshort}}.
 They are symmetric key-wrapping keys used as roots of trust for wrapping (encrypting) and unwrapping (decrypting) other keys stored in a data service.
 With {{site.data.keyword.keymanagementserviceshort}}, you can create, store, and manage the lifecycle of root keys to achieve full control of other keys stored in the cloud.
 Unlike a standard key, a root key can never leave the bounds of the {{site.data.keyword.keymanagementserviceshort}} service.</dd>
   <dt>Standard keys</dt>
-    <dd>Standard keys are encryption keys that are used for cryptography.
-Generally, standard keys directly encrypt data.
-With {{site.data.keyword.keymanagementserviceshort}}, you can create, store, and manage the lifecycle of standard keys.
-After you import or generate a standard key in the service, you can export it to an outside data resource, such as a storage bucket, to encrypt sensitive information.
-Standard keys that encrypt stored data are called data encryption keys (DEKs), which can be wrapped with advanced encryption.
-Wrapped DEKs are not stored in {{site.data.keyword.keymanagementserviceshort}}.</dd>
+    <dd>Standard keys are a way to persist a secret, such as a password or an encryption key.
+When you use {{site.data.keyword.keymanagementserviceshort}} to store standard keys, you enable hardware security module (HSM) storage for your secrets, fine-grained access control to your resources with <a href="/docs/services/key-protect/manage-access.html" target="_blank">{{site.data.keyword.iamshort}} (IAM)</a>, and the ability to audit API calls to the service with <a href="/docs/services/key-protect/at-events.html" target="_blank">{{site.data.keyword.cloudaccesstrailshort}}</a>.</dd>
 </dl>

 After you create keys in {{site.data.keyword.keymanagementserviceshort}}, the system returns an ID value that you can use to make API calls to the service.
-You can retrieve the ID value for your keys with the {{site.data.keyword.keymanagementserviceshort}} GUI or the [{{site.data.keyword.keymanagementserviceshort}} API](https://console.bluemix.net/apidocs/key-protect).
+You can retrieve the ID value for your keys with the {{site.data.keyword.keymanagementserviceshort}} GUI or the [{{site.data.keyword.keymanagementserviceshort}} API](https://{DomainName}/apidocs/key-protect).

 ## Wrapping keys
 {: #wrapping}